maiconmelo/theparallelminds/positions-deduplicated.md

 - Experience with infrastructure management tools such as HPE OneView and/or Lenovo XClarity
 - Good understanding of the hardware lifecycle (capacity planning, deployment, decommissioning)
 - Strong communication skills in English, with the ability to collaborate with technical and business stakeholders

 ---

-## 152. Senior HPC and AI Networking Performance Research and Analysis Engineer - NVIDIA (Beijing)

-**Location:** Beijing, Pequim, China (Presencial)

-[This is the same role as Entry 134, but located in Beijing, China.
-The description is identical, with only the location changed.]

----